mrjbond/elearning/rabbit_mq_comparison/alerting/README.md

 ![rabbit_mq Publisher setup](assets/rabbit_mq_supervision_tree.png)

-It's a little more involved, but I immediately see _what_ my Producer does.
-There is a dedicated connection, and a pool of producer workers.
+It's a little more involved, but I can see what my application does without having to look at the underlying implementation.
+Upon starting, `RabbitMQ.Producer` established a dedicated connection, and a pool of 3 producer workers (3 is the default).

 #### Configuration & Defaults

 TBC

 ## 2. Performance (confirm mode)

+The following tests were performed on:

+-   Processor: 2.4 GHz 8-Core Intel Core i9;
+-   Memory: 64 GB 2667 MHz DDR4

+Running RabbitMQ _locally_ via [this docker-compose.yaml](docker-compose.yaml).

+The Benchmark module can be found [here](lib/benchmarks/publish.ex).

 ### `get_rmq` v2.6.1